top of page

 Part of the reason fast fashion is cheap is because the labourers are not paid fair wages.
 In working with me you are supporting a small business, and I in turn also support small businesses in my fabric sourcing.

-Waterloo, Ontario
+Kitchener, Ontario

 ©2021 by Singular Stitches.
 Proudly created with Wix.com